microsoft/botframework-solutions/docs/_docs/reference/skills/productivity-calendar.md

   - *Put anniversary on my calendar*
 - Delete a Meeting
   - *Cancel my meeting at 3 PM today*
-  - *Drop my appointment for monday*
+  - *Drop my appointment for Monday*
 - Find a Meeting
   - *Do I have any appointments today?*
   - *Get to my next event*